Registered Architect, 40 years experience, investigative forensic specialist, engineering trained, college teacher, NCARB mentor, MBA.

-In the upcoming new year, I will celebrate the 40th year of my career in architecture.
-It has been an incredible ride of learning, yet I have only recently started to fully grasp why many professions, like architecture, refer to their craft as “practicing."
-There is so much new learning especially now, so many new advancements, so many different ways to accomplish the same basic tasks, so many new tools, that no one in these professions should ever hope to “know” it “all."
-I say it “all” because I often wonder what that even means.
-What constitutes or quantifies as “all”?
+I recently celebrated the 40th year of my career in architecture.
+It has been an incredible ride of learning, yet I have only recently started to fully grasp why many professions, like architecture, refer to what they do in their craft as "practicing."
+There is so much new learning, so many new advancements, so many different ways to accomplish the same basic tasks, and so many new tools that no one in these professions should ever hope to "know it all."
+I say "all" because I often wonder what that even means.
+What constitutes "all?"

 Then come questions like: